Maxwell Frost wins Florida race, becomes 1st Generation Z member of Congress

 <<< 2022 Florida Congressional Midterm Elections: Latest Updates and Results >>>

+"History was made tonight," Frost said on Twitter, after multiple news outlets projected him as the winner.
+"We made history for Floridians, for Gen Z, and for everyone who believes we deserve a better future.
+I am beyond thankful for the opportunity to represent my home in the United States Congress."

-In an interview with Yahoo News on Monday, the 25-year-old Democrat and gun control activist said he would be spending his last day of campaigning on Election Day with a 4 a.m. wake-up call, getting out early to knock on doors and encourage people to get to the polls.
+In an interview with Yahoo News on Monday, the 25-year-old Democrat and gun control activist said he would be starting his last day of campaigning on Election Day with a 4 a.m. wake-up call, getting out early to knock on doors and encourage people to get to the polls.

 Unlike many candidates, Frost didn’t know politics would be a part of his future, until supporters that he protested with during the Black Lives Matter uprising in 2020 asked him to get on the ballot.